-If you’re in a niche where there’s supply and demand for work, then this strategy could work wonderfully and you’ll only be the intermediary taking a commission from each connection.
+If you’re in a niche where there are supply and demand for work, then this strategy could work wonders and you’ll only be the intermediary taking a commission from each connection.

 I think this strategy doesn’t apply for most of the websites but think if you can give it a twist and sell something similar.

 14. Build tools or SaaS for your readers